Parrots can grow attracted to their owners without same-species, opposite-sex avian companions.

 While parrots may seem to display a gender bias, it’s due to handling and socialization.
 For instance, if a male parrot has more fun or receives treats from a female owner, it’ll gravitate toward that person.

-Can Parrots Be Gay?
+Parrots Can Be Gay

 As described by Animal Behavior, homosexual behavior occurs in over 130 bird species.
 Similarly, there’s an increasing number of male-male pair-bonding occurrences.